brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 In this article, you configured a new Spinnaker cluster, as well as its integration with several other services, like Github and Dockerhub, making it ready to deploy changes to your Kubernetes cluster.
 You have also built a delivery pipeline that continuously releases changes pushed to Github, which should give an idea of one of the many possible ways to build a CI/CD pipeline with Spinnaker and Kubernetes.

 Spinnaker is a very mature platform and there are a lot of features that were not covered here.
 To know more about what Spinnaker can do, check the [official website](https://spinnaker.io/).

-If you are running your applications or even Spinnaker itself on Kubernetes, check out how [ContainIQ](https://www.containiq.com/) can help you monitor your cluster's events and metrics and give you actionable insights to improve its health and performance.